mparno/fenics-web/source/doc/programmers-reference/cpp/mesh/Mesh.rst

             harmonic_smoothing (bool)
                 Flag to turn on harmonics smoothing, default value is true.

+    .. cpp:function:: const MeshFunction<uint>& color(std::string coloring_type) const

+        Color the cells of the mesh such that no two neighboring cells share the same color.
+A colored mesh keeps a CellFunction<uint> named "cell colors" as mesh data which holds the colors of the mesh.

+        *Arguments*
+            coloring_type (std::string)
+                Coloring type, specifying what relation makes two cells neighbors, can be one of "vertex", "edge" or "facet".

+        *Returns*
+            MeshFunction<uint>
+                The colors as a mesh function over the cells of the mesh.

+    .. cpp:function:: const MeshFunction<uint>& color(uint dim) const

+        Color the cells of the mesh such that no two neighboring cells share the same color.
+A colored mesh keeps a CellFunction<uint> named "cell colors" as mesh data which holds the colors of the mesh.

+        *Arguments*
+            dim (uint)
+                Coloring type given as topological dimension,
+                specifying what relation makes two cells neighbors.
+                Two cells are neighbors if they are both adjacent to a mesh entity of the given dimension.

+        *Returns*
+            MeshFunction<uint>
+                The colors as a mesh function over the cells of the mesh.

     .. cpp:function:: void all_intersected_entities(const Point& point, uint_set& ids_result) const